2011 Super Outbreak: Hackleburg–Phil Campbell–Tanner–Harvest, Alabama

 A destroyed neighborhood in Toney, Alabama.

-The tornado moved northeast, producing EF3 damage in and around Langtown.
-The tornado re-intensified to EF4 strength as it passed near Moulton and Trinity, debarking trees, mangling, and leveling homes.
-It then continued through the northwest corner of Morgan County, crossed Wheeler Lake, and moved into Limestone County, coming within 2 mi of Browns Ferry Nuclear Power Plant.
-The tornado caused power outages in the area, and the plant had to be shut down.
-The tornado continued towards the small community of Tanner.
-Tanner experienced a large swath of EF4 damage and a narrow corridor of "high-end EF4 to near-EF5 damage".
-The storm "completely wiped clean" several well constructed homes with anchor bolting.
-As the storm crossed US 72 in eastern Limestone County, the tornado destroyed a Doppler radar operated by Huntsville NBC affiliate WAFF (channel 48) and continued into East Limestone, a heavily populated area of Limestone County where homes in subdivisions were damaged or destroyed at high-end EF3 strength.
 As the storm crossed into Madison County, it approached the densely populated suburban communities of Harvest and Toney, where it either damaged or destroyed hundreds of homes, especially in the Anderson Hills and Carter's Gin subdivisions.
 Many homes were reduced to rubble, and the damage in this area was rated mainly EF3 with a small pocket of EF4 damage in Harvest.
 The tornado completely destroyed a Piggly Wiggly grocery store in Harvest and severely damaged a convenience store and local bank, which was shut down for months following the event.
 The storm progressed across Pulaski Pike in northwest Madison County, damaging many homes, and dissipated soon afterwards.
 In all, hundreds of homes received moderate to major damage along the path from Limestone to Madison County with many of these being total losses.

 Initially, the tornado was thought to have continued into Tennessee.
 However, updates to the Damage Assessment Toolkit (DAT) and analysis by damage surveyors, including a 2022 re-analysis of the outbreak by the National Oceanic and Atmospheric Administration (NOAA) and National Severe Storms Laboratory (NSSL), determined that the Hackleburg tornado lifted after Madison County and assessed the portion in Tennessee to be a separate EF3 tornado.

-In total, this tornado killed 71 people, all in Alabama.
+In total, this tornado killed 71 people.
 This made it the deadliest single tornado ever to strike the state of Alabama as well as (at the time) the deadliest in the United States since the 1955 Udall, Kansas, tornado that killed 80 people.
 In addition to being the deadliest, this tornado also had one of the longest tracks of any tornado in the outbreak, with its path extending 102 mi across Northern Alabama.

+In response to the damage in Phil Campbell, one of the hardest hit communities, writer Phil Campbell organized a fundraising and relief effort composed of 20 people with the name Phil Campbell or variations thereof.
+They traveled to the community from places as far away as Australia to aid in the cleanup effort.
+Many of these people had planned to attend a convention in June 2011 to commemorate the 100th anniversary of the city's incorporation.